torrinworx/Blend_My_NFTs/README.md

 <img width="1422" alt="Screen Shot 2021-10-29 at 11 31 38 PM" src="https://user-images.githubusercontent.com/82110564/139518856-7798ea86-0be0-4511-bc87-fa09ce2f6538.png">

-3. With the Blender File View open, navigate to the Blend_My_NFTs folder, select main.py and click "Open" in the bottom right corner:
+3. With the Blender File View open, navigate to the Blend_My_NFTs folder, navigate to and select main.py.
+Click "Open" in the bottom right corner:

 <img width="1061" alt="Screen Shot 2021-10-29 at 11 35 03 PM" src="https://user-images.githubusercontent.com/82110564/139518920-a987d72a-a213-4579-a682-79e8d55fedca.png">

-4. Repeat the previous step for PNG_Generator.py.
+4. Repeat the previous step for Image_Generator.py file located in the Generators_and_Sorters folder.

 5. To navigate to the a script click the drop down button shown circled below: